 The young devil-hunter Nero’s raw power and precision allow him to take down larger enemies with ease, while the veteran Dante can juggle many foes at once and cut them in half with a bladed motorcycle.
 Newcomer V’s Pokémon-like approach rounds things out, as he relies on others to do his battles.
 The frenetic action is built on top of a surprisingly heartfelt and funny story that has us very excited for a sixth game.

 Sekiro: Shadows Die Twice

-It’s not Dark Souls and it’s not Bloodborne – From Software’s latest action game Sekiro: Shadows Die Twice shares the DNA of its past work, but the formula has been adjusted in crucial ways that make it more satisfying, more intense, even more punishing.
+It’s not Dark Souls and it’s not Bloodborne — From Software’s latest action game Sekiro: Shadows Die Twice shares the DNA of its past work, but the formula has been adjusted in crucial ways that make it more satisfying, more intense, and even more punishing.

 Set in feudal Japan rather than a fictional world, the gorgeous environments and architecture are contrasted with extreme violence to wonderful effect.
 Combat has been changed, removing the stamina system and replacing it with “posture,” which requires you to play aggressively in the hopes of breaking your enemies’ guard.
 They can do the same to you, and this constant tug-of-war is at the heart of what makes Sekiro so fantastic … and occasionally infuriating.

 Super Mario Maker 2

 “If it ain’t broke, don’t fix it.”
 We’ve all heard the expression, but is that really true?
 With Super Mario Maker 2, Nintendo took the original Wii U game and made it even better with a wealth of new features, including additional building items such as on-off switches and sloped terrain.